Beginner's guide to motorcyclist gear

 So you’ve decided to learn to ride and have booked your CBT training.
 The next step is to kit yourself out for life on two wheels, but what should you buy?

-This, of course, goes without saying.
-It’s the only piece of protective equipment that is required by law in the UK.
-You must wear a helmet that conforms to the ECE 22.05 standard.
+This should go without saying.
+It’s the only piece of protective equipment that’s required by law in the UK.
+And a motorcycle helmet could save your life.

-Some helmets made in the USA will only have a DOT rating.
-Although that doesn’t mean these are unsafe, they’re not legal on British roads.
+Some helmets made in America will have only a US Department of Transportation (DOT) rating.
+Although that doesn’t mean they’re unsafe, they’re not legal on British roads.

 They then give a star rating to each helmet, along with a full breakdown of the test results.

 A very important part of buying and wearing a helmet is its fit.
 We recommend always buying from a reputable retailer where you can have the helmet professionally fitted.

-Getting a good fit is vital as a poorly fitting helmet can prevent it from doing its intended job.
+Getting a good fit is vital because a poorly fitting helmet can prevent it from doing its intended job.
 If you need to cut back spending on any of your gear, the helmet is the last place to cut corners.

 As a new rider, you’ll have a lot of choice when it comes to protective clothing.
 So you can base your decisions around the style and look you want.

 CE stands for Conformité Européenne or ‘European Conformity’.
-It’s a European safety testing process for safety equipment including bike gear and it lets you quickly see the rating a garment has.
+This European testing process for safety equipment - including bike gear - lets you quickly see the rating a garment has.

-It’s not a legal requirement for your gear to be CE rated to a certain level, but it could give you more protection.
-AAA is the best rating, dropping down to a single B. The type of riding you do could also have an impact on the type of jacket you choose.
+It’s not a legal requirement for your gear to be CE-rated to a certain level but it could give you more protection.
+AAA is the best rating, and the scale goes down to B.

 For example, if you’re going to use your bike for commuting then a waterproof jacket will be high on the list of your needs.